-Eight ounces of fish per person seems to be about right, with a couple of carrots and one potato, quartered.
+Six to eight ounces of fish per person seems to be about right, with a couple of carrots and one potato, quartered.
 If you’re planning for a group or large family be sure to use a large sheet pan so each of the vegetables can roast to crispy perfection!

 If you haven’t tried mahi mahi I highly recommend you give it a chance.
 It has a marvelous texture, mild flavor and it holds together well when grilled or baked.
 It’s relatively inexpensive when compared to other wild-caught varieties.